 The amounts detailed are fees agreed to-date for audit related and non-audit services to be undertaken by Grant Thornton UK LLP in the current financial year.
-These services are consistent with the Pension Fund / Administering Authority's policy on the allotment of non-audit work to your auditors.
+These services are consistent with the Council's policy on the allotment of non-audit work to your auditors.
+All services have been agreed with management.
+Any changes and full details of all fees charged for audit related and non-audit related services by Grant Thornton UK LLP and by Grant Thornton International Limited network member Firms will be included in our Audit Findings report at the conclusion of the audit.
 None of the services provided are subject to contingent fees.